#Enable Intel integrated GPUs on Linux systems

 We will use cert-manager to issue HTTPS certificates for domains served publicly by a Kubernetes cluster.

-Start by running kubectl’s proxy.
-With its help, we avoid dealing with authentication headers.
+Start by running kubectl proxy.
+This lets us avoid dealing with authentication headers.

 Start the MongoDB daemon with the --replSet flag.